HorizonRobotics/gin-config/README.md

 It should be noted, sometimes we want to reference to a third_party or builtin functions and it's not reasonable to register them all as configurable reference by gin.external_configurable explict in advance.
-And the flowing are difference between in `Configurable reference` and `Ordinary reference`
+The following are difference between in `Configurable reference` and `Ordinary reference`

 * `Configurable reference` are functions and classes that decorated by `@gin.configurable` or registered by `gin.external_configurable` explict.
-It's a subset of `Ordinary reference`
+It's a subset of `Ordinary reference`.

-* `Configurable reference` can be configured with default values by Gin
+* `Configurable reference` can be configured with default values by Gin.

-* When refer to a `Configurable reference`,  should make sure that the reference is registered in `gin` (imported) before parsing the config
+* When refer to a `Configurable reference`,  you should make sure that the reference is registered to `gin` (imported) before parsing the config.

-* When refer to an `Ordinary reference`, should make sure that the reference is defined and can visited when the reference is actually evaluated
+* When refer to an `Ordinary reference`, you should make sure that the reference is defined and can be accessed when the reference is actually evaluated.
+But a good practice is to avoid referencing local variables.
+For the purpose of readability and stability, you should only use `Ordinary reference` for glabally accessible identifiers.